khushi-411/khushi-411.github.io/_posts/2024-09-11-reduction.md

 <img alt="Minimizing Memory Divergence" src="/assets/CUDA/reduction_shared_mem.png" class="center" >

-Note that for an $N$ element input array, there will be just $N + 1$ global memory accesses.
-With coalescing, there will be $N/32$ global memory accesses.
+Note that for an N element input array, there will be just N + 1 global memory accesses.
+With coalescing, there will be N/32 global memory accesses.

 ```cuda
 __global__ void SharedMemorySumReductionKernel(float* input) {